Dashboard Access by Role

 The Viewer - Users and Editor - Users roles don't have access to the Users's Devices and Authorized Apps sections.

-For Private Cloud: The Viewer - Users and Editor - Users roles require User Search v3 and Logs Search v3 to be available in your environment, otherwise these roles will be disabled.
+Be aware that the Editor - Users and the Viewer - Users roles depend on User Search v3 and Logs Search v3 to be enabled in your environment.
+If your environments doesn’t support these versions, these two roles will be unavailable.